draios/sysdig-kube-watcher/README.md

 - deployments
 - services

-### Supported annotations
+### Supported Annotations
 - **sysdigTeamMembers**: a comma separated list of Sysdig Cloud user email addresses.
 If a user corresponding to one of the email addresses already exists, it will be added to the new team.
 If it doesn't, the user will be created and an activation email will be sent to the email address.
 - **sysdigDashboards**: comma separated list of Explore view names that will be used as sources to create dasboards.
 The dasboards will be available to all of the users in the team and they will have the scope of the full source Kubernetes object.
 For example, if the object is a namespace, the dasboard will have the scope of the full namespace.
 - **sysdigAlertEmails**: comma separated list of email addresses that will receive the notifications for the alerts specified in the _sysdigAlerts_ section.
 - **sysdigAlerts**: a string containing a JSON array of objects, each of which describes an alert to add to this team.
-The syntax of the alert objects is the same as the REST API one (XXX link).
+The syntax of the alert objects is the same as the REST API one see https://sysdig.gitbooks.io/sysdig-cloud-api/content/rest_api/alerts.html.

 ### Example
 ```